MatthewSilverstein/cloudformation-pipeline/README.md

 # Cloudformation Boilerplate For Continuous Deployments with CodePipeline/CodeBuild

 This repo creates a fully managed AWS CodePipeline that automatically builds and deploys everytime code is committed to GitHub.
-Deployments can use complex commands through the command line.

 ## Pipeline stages
 Source (GitHub)